VoltageSolutions/GameControllerForZwift/README.md

 ### Application

-`GameControllerForZwift.App` is the main functionality of the application.
+`GameControllerForZwift.Logic` is the main functionality of the application.
+This has turned out to be simple enough that I will combine the Domain and Application projects in the future.

 ### Infrastructure

-`GameControllerForZwift.GamepadWinRT` leverages Windows Runtime APIs to capture XInput controllers.
+`GameControllerForZwift.Gamepad` leverages SDL2 to capture game controller input.
-`GameControllerForZwift.ZwiftNetwork` presents this project as a network-based controller for Zwift to talk to.
+`GameControllerForZwift.Keyboard` translate Zwift functions to key-presses that Zwift understands.

 ### Presentation